FuelLabs/sway-applications/fractional-NFT/SPECIFICATION.md

 ##### `withdraw()`

-1. Allows the token creator to withdraw the payments made by token purchasers
+1. Allows the token admin to withdraw the payments made by token purchasers

 ##### `buyback()`

-1. Allows the token creator to start a buyback of tokens at a set price if
+1. Allows the token admin to start a buyback of tokens at a set price if
     1. The payment for all tokens that have been sold is provided
     2. Some tokens have already been sold

 ##### `end()`

-1. Allows the token creator to unlock and regain ownership of the NFT if
+1. Allows the token admin to unlock and regain ownership of the NFT if
     1. All sold fractionalized tokens have been sold back to the contract

 ##### `set_token_price()`

-1. Allows the token creator to change the price for a single fractionalized NFT token if
+1. Allows the token admin to change the price for a single fractionalized NFT token if
     1. The distribution has not ended

 ##### `set_reserve()`

-1. Allows the token creator to change the price to buy ownership of the underlying NFT
+1. Allows the token admin to change the price to buy admin rights of the underlying NFT

 #### Token Purchaser